MartinThoma/temperature-sensor/README.md

       and has a better accuracy (±0.5% RH, ±0.3°C).
 It is almost twice as expensive, though (~5€ per piece).
     * The AHT20 is more accurate than the DHT22, has a higher resolution, requires a lower voltage, uses less power.
 [Wiring seems easy](https://www.espboards.dev/sensors/aht20/)
+    * The BME280 would also give Barometric Pressure.
+[Tutorial](https://randomnerdtutorials.com/esp32-bme280-arduino-ide-pressure-temperature-humidity/)
+    * The SHT35 has a slightly better accuracy than the AHT20, but is more expensive.
+The SHT45 additionally has lower power consumption, but is even more expensive.